man-o-valor/discord-prediction/README.md

 # How to Use This In A Project

-Okay, so you've trained your model and you want to use it's output another project.
+Okay, so you've trained your model and you want to use it's output in another project.
 This is thankfully, quite easy with Node.js.

 Firstly, you need your `model.json` file (of course!).
 Then the only two files you need from this project is `tokenize.js` and `model.js`. `model.js` uses `tokenize.js`, hence why we need it as well.